What is a Tracker Mortgage?

 Although a tracker mortgage is a type of variable mortgage, it is different because it tracks the Bank of England Base Rate specifically, whereas, other variable mortgages are usually set at the lender’s own Standard Variable Rate and are, therefore, potentially more volatile.

-For an overview of other variable mortgages available click here.
+See our full guide for an overview of other variable mortgages available.

 - If the Bank of England base rate falls, so will your mortgage repayments (unless a minimum interest rate was set and has been reached)